mugund10/blog.mugund10.top/blog/aug1.md

 #   summary

 -   In this guide, we built a basic Go web server that responds with your IP address.
-We explored how web servers work and utilized Go's net/http package for a straightforward setup.
+We explored how web servers work and utilized Go's net/http package for a straight forward setup We didn’t cover everything, though:

+    1. HTTP Methods: We only used GET.
+There are others like POST and PUT.
+    2. Error Handling: It’s important to handle errors when starting the server.
+    -   For more info, check out the [Go documentation](https://go.dev/doc/).

 -   Feel free to visit mugund10.openwaves.in/ip to see the implementation in action.
 This example offers a hands-on look at handling web requests and responses.
 Whether you're new to web development or experimenting with new concepts, it's a valuable starting point.